 Solid PU systems are designed for high level competition, high intensity use facilities to Olympic standard.
 The base layer consists of a polyurethane elastomer flood coat with cast rubber granulate.
 A further flood layer of polyurethane with EPDM rubber granulate is then applied to the initial layer to complete the system.

-Whilst more costly than sandwich and porous track systems, the benefit of solid tracks is that they provide optimum durability and elasticity, requiring less maintenance, weathering heavy spike use and delivering performance required and expected of elite athletics tracks.
+Whilst more costly than sandwich and porous track systems, the benefit of solid tracks is that they provide optimum durability and elasticity, requiring less maintenance, weathering heavy spike use and delivering performance required and expected of athletics facilities used for elite international competition, such as the Olympic Games, Commonwealth Games and World Athletics Championships.

 Both sandwich track and full polyurethane systems are non-porous athletics tracks, meaning that the water does not penetrate the track and is instead removed by gravitational flow and slope through to the surface drain system.
 It’s crucial to the performance of these tracks that both the design and installation is correct with appropriate drainage and base aggregate to remove water from above and below the surface.

-The most common problems found on athletics track stem from excessive wear and user damage, though vandalism, poor repairs or a poor initial installation can demand more comprehensive maintenance.
+The most common problems found on athletics tracks stem from excessive wear and user damage, though vandalism, poor repairs or a poor initial installation can demand more comprehensive maintenance.

 Moss and plant growth can also be a common issue with porous tracks, so it’s important that these are treated regularly to prevent growth.